rukundojay-b/codex-prime/README.md

 # megacodesweb
-This is El Shaddai RUKUNDO's website.
+This is Jean Baptiste RUKUNDO's website.